-You might be wondering why APVs are sometimes referred to as “mods”.
+You might wonder why APVs are sometimes referred to as “mods”.

-Years ago, when vaping was still in it’s infancy, electronic cigarettes were tiny devices that were able to power atomizers for only a few hours max.
+Years ago, when vaping was still in its infancy, electronic cigarettes were tiny devices that could power atomisers for only a few hours max.

 A few ingenious individuals decided to “modify” flashlights, which had a considerably larger capacity, and thus, the first semi-mechanical mods were born.